HuangFuGui/HuangFuGui.github.io/readme.txt

 						        --- 2016/2/20

-1.improve my blogIndex.html,change the color of navigation bar accroading the position of scrollTop()
+1.improve my blogIndex.html,change the color of navigation bar accroading to the position of scrollTop() in js

                                                         --- 2016/2/28